Chorlaki

-Chorlaki is a union council of Kohat District in the Khyber Pakhtunkhwa province of Pakistan.
-Chorlaki is located along the Punjab-Khyber Pakhtunkhwa border with the Indus River.
+Chorlaki is a union council in the Kohat District in the Khyber Pakhtunkhwa province of Pakistan.
+Chorlaki is located along the Punjab–Khyber Pakhtunkhwa border with the Indus River.
 The population of Chorlaki is around 10,000.
 Approximately 94% of the population is literate.
 People mostly depend on government jobs.
 Chorlaki is rich in natural resources.
 It is very hot in summer and very cold in winter.

+Fossil Excavation

+Fossil remains of Pilgrimella and Lammidhania have been found in Chorlakki.